|

 RED AGGRESSERINE [What's This?]

-Today, you are likely to spend a great deal of time browsing through a long list of dot com websites hoping to buy either a genuine fake plastic Tiffany lamp or a microwave over that won't burn your popcorn.
-Be on the lookout for poorly written technical manuals.
+Today, you are likely to spend a great deal of time calling an endless list of 800 numbers seeking to buy either a microwave over that won't burn your popcorn or a T-shirt commemorating the first day of winter.
+Be on the lookout for the last item on a shelf.
 Your Complete Scope

 This isn't me!
 What am I?